axonivy-market/sftp-connector/sftp-connector-product/README.md

      com.axonivy.connector.sftp.server:
        # The host name to the SFTP server
        host: 'localhost'

+       # Auth type to the SFPT server: password OR ssh
+       auth: 'password'

        # The password to the SFTP server
        password: pwd